apache/iceberg/format/spec.md

 | _optional_ | _optional_ | **`12 last_updated_snapshot_id`** | `long` | ID of snapshot that last updated this partition |

 Note that partition data tuple's schema is based on the partition spec output using partition field ids for the struct field ids.
-The unified partition type is a struct containing all fields that have ever been a part of any spec in the table.
+The unified partition type is a struct containing all fields that have ever been a part of any spec in the table and sorted by the field ids in ascending order.
-In other words, the struct fields represent a union of all known partition fields.
+In other words, the struct fields represent a union of all known partition fields sorted in ascending order by the field ids.

+For Example,
+1) spec#0 has two fields {field#1, field#2}
+and then the table has evolved into spec#1 which has three fields {field#1, field#2, field#3}.
+The unified partition type looks like Struct<field#1, field#2, field#3>

+2) spec#0 has two fields {field#1, field#2}
+and then the table has evolved into spec#1 which has just one field {field#2}.
+The unified partition type looks like Struct<field#1, field#2>

 #### Commit Conflict Resolution and Retry